Dasha Mart Sprawls Out By The Pool While Wearing Skimpy, White Bikini In Latest Instagram Share

 Dasha’s flat, toned tummy was fully exposed between the top and a matching, U-shaped thong.
 The front of the bikini remained low on Dasha’s waist to further show off her abs, while the sides tied up high above her hips and drew attention to her hourglass figure.
 The high cuts put her long, lean legs and pert derriere on show.

-Dasha finished off the outfit with a pair of black and silver, chunky sunglasses.
-She also wore a full face of makeup, including dark contour, bright highlighter, and a matte pink color on her lips.
-The model wore her long, blond locks down, so they rested in a wavy pile beneath her head.
+She finished off the outfit with a pair of black and silver sunglasses.
+She also wore a full face of makeup, an application that included dark contour, bright highlighter, and a matte pink color on her lips.
+The model styled her long, blond locks down, so they rested in a wavy pile beneath her head.

 Dasha posed with her body slightly turned to the side and her back arched to further accentuate her figure.
 The full-length shot gave fans a view of her pointed feet, which elongated her pins.
 Dasha reached across her chest and tugged at her thong’s strings to expose her round booty as she parted her lips for the camera.